hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 ## Learning Objectives

-* Describe motifs and identify the general steps for a typical motf analysis
+* Describe motifs and identify the general steps for a typical motif analysis
 * Recognize tools for motif analysis
 * Evaluate motif enrichment in H3K27Ac binding regions